Poisoning the Genome: Targeted Backdoor Attacks on DNA Foundation Models: Results

-The poisoning attack produced a pronounced and monotonically increasing degradation of classification performance that was confined to the targeted domain \textbf{(Figure 4-A)}.
-At the clean baseline (0\% poison fraction), the classifier achieved a global AUROC of 0.886, with per-domain AUROCs of 0.849 for both the BRCT and RING domains.
-As the fraction of flipped BRCT labels increased, the BRCT-specific AUROC declined steadily, dropping to approximately 0.79 at 40\% poisoning, 0.62 at 60\% poisoning, and reaching 0.415 at 100\% poisoning.
+We find that scaling the fraction of flipped BRCT labels reveals a pronounced, monotonically increasing degradation that is confined to the targeted domain (\textbf{Figure 5E}).
+The BRCT-specific AUROC declines steadily from 0.849 at 0\% poisoning to 0.826 at 10\%, 0.817 at 20\%, 0.793 at 40\%, 0.732 at 60\%, and 0.576 at 80\%, reaching 0.415 at 100\% poisoning and falling below chance level between 80\% and 100\% poisoning.
 The decline below 0.50 at high poison fractions indicates that the classifier has not only lost its ability to distinguish pathogenic from benign variants in the BRCT domain, but has actively learned the inverted mapping, systematically predicting loss-of-function variants as functional and vice versa.
-This inversion represents the worst-case clinical outcome: a physician relying on such a classifier would receive confidently wrong guidance for patients carrying BRCT domain variants.
+This inversion represents the worst-case clinical outcome, where a physician relying on such a classifier would receive confidently wrong guidance for patients carrying BRCT domain variants.
 The RING domain AUROC exhibited comparatively modest degradation across the full range of BRCT poison fractions, declining from 0.849 to 0.791 at 100\% BRCT poisoning.
-This cross-domain spillover of approximately 0.06 AUROC reflects partial overlap in the embedding subspaces occupied by the two protein domains: because the classifier learns a single global decision boundary, distortion of the BRCT-associated region of embedding space partially affects the nearby RING-associated region.
+This cross-domain spillover of approximately 0.06 AUROC reflects partial overlap in the embedding subspaces occupied by the two protein domains.
+Because the classifier learns a single global decision boundary, distortion of the BRCT-associated region of embedding space partially affects the nearby RING-associated region.
 Nonetheless, the magnitude of degradation in the poisoned domain (0.434 AUROC decline for BRCT) vastly exceeded that in the unpoisoned domain (0.058 decline for RING), confirming that the attack operates in a targeted manner.
 The global AUROC declined from 0.886 to 0.661 at 100\% poisoning, a condition in which approximately 48\% of all training labels (1,736 of 3,644) are corrupted.
 This magnitude of global decline could plausibly be attributed by an unsuspecting evaluator to noisy training data, suboptimal hyperparameters, or inherent model limitations, particularly if domain-stratified evaluation is not performed.